The Flash listened as Arsenal talked about his recent activities.

-A weird figure in a brown shroud loomed above a small boy with glasses.
+A weird figure in a brown shroud loomed above a boy with glasses.
 Arsenal knew the kid to be Danny Chase from a photo his mother had shown them back at Titans Tower.
 The brown-clad figure floated along the ground and had no face except for a grinning white mask.

 “I am Phantasm.
 You are my prey,” said the villain.